isomerpages/moe-pasirrissec/_information-for-parents/School Admission.md

 permalink: /information-for-parents/schooladmission/
 description: ""
 ---
-**SCHOOL ADMISSION**
+**SCHOOL TRANSFER**

-This transfer admission to PRSS is subjected to available vacancies.
+Please fill in the [School Transfer Form](https://form.gov.sg/617fb45aee5430001395dfe9)&nbsp; if you wish to place your child on our school transfer Wait List.

-Please fill in the School Transfer [Form](https://form.gov.sg/617fb45aee5430001395dfe9)&nbsp; if you wish to place your child on our school transfer Wait List.
+All school transfer request are subject to available vacancies.

 The school will contact you should there be a vacancy for your child.